ifa-ifa/NieR-Replicant-Hardcore-mod/README.md

 > Error when launching process.
 Error message: DLL not found.

-Make sure `NieR_Replicant_Hardcore.dll` and `NieR_Replicant_Hardcore_launcher.exe` are in the same folder as `NieR Replicant ver.1.22474487139.exe`
+The mod may have been installed wrong.
+Try reinstalling the mod.

 > Error when opening window handle.
 Error message: Handle is null.

 Try making sure steam is already open before you open the launcher.

-If you encounter any other issue then its probably my fault and i wouldd appreciate it if you let me know by commenting on the nexus page.
+Any other issues, or these steps don't work, or if the mod just does nothing with no error, let me know on nexus or github

 ## Changelog